1987 Louis Vuitton Cup: Final

 Going into the Louis Vuitton Finals (13-23 January), Kiwi Magic was the favorite.
-She was clearly a fast boat in both light and heavy air, had beaten Stars and Stripes 87 twice, and had won an incredible thirty-seven of thirty-eight match races.
-But Stars & Stripes 87 was showing her best form of the regatta, particularly in heavy winds above 20 knots.
+She was a fast boat in both light and heavy air, had beaten Stars and Stripes 87 twice, and had won thirty-seven of thirty-eight match races.
+However, Stars & Stripes 87 was showing her best form of the regatta, particularly in heavy winds above 20 knots.

 The first two races were similar, with Stars & Stripes going out to an early lead in the opening beat to the first windward mark, and then holding that lead throughout the remainder of the rest, holding ground on the downwind legs and extending it on the beats.
 The third race started out much as the previous two, with both boats taking a long tack out to the left hand side of the course in what Dennis Conner termed a "speed test".
 Stars & Stripes 87 rounded the first windward mark 26 seconds ahead, and that is when trouble started.
 The snap shackle failed causing the spinnaker to drop into the sea.
 The New Zealanders closed the gap, gibing back and forth across Conner's stern until they achieved what they were looking for, an inside overlap on the bottom mark.
 With right of way KZ-7 was able to slide ahead on the turn about the mark.
 Once there the New Zealanders proved a difficult boat to get past.
 On the second beat to windward they kept the American boat at bay with a tight cover.
 No room was available to get by on the reaching legs.
 But the third beat was one for the records books.
 Conner threw 55 tacks at the Dickson and his boat plus two false tacks in an effort to break free.
 The New Zealanders covered them all in one of the most exhausting and tense beats to windward in America's Cup history.